 Sandy White, creator of Ant Attack and Zombie Zombie, set to work on creating one of the most ground breaking 8-bit games of all time, up in the ranks of The Sentinel.

-Checking the advert (Which you can see on the scan page), I Of The Mask was intended also for the Commodore 64, though all screenshots are that of the Spectrum.
-Its possible that the C64 version was too slow, or problems occured in its creation (Maybe there was no-one at Electric Dreams capable of converting the game).
+Checking the advert (which you can see on the scans tab below), I Of The Mask was indeed intended for release on the Commodore 64, though all screenshots are that of the Spectrum version.
+It is very likely that any conversion was too slow.

-In 2009, Richard Hewison got confirmation that there was indeed a C64 conversion done by Paul Fik, who also converted Sandy White’s Ant Attack to the C64.
-We don’t know too much else just yet, but we are hoping that this could lead us to finding out exactly what happened to this exciting conversion!…
+This confirmation came finally in 2009 when Richard Hewison got confirmation that there was indeed a C64 conversion underway by Paul Fik, who also converted Sandy White’s Ant Attack to the C64.

-Contributions: Dumbflag, http://www.Zzap64.co.uk, Martin Pugh, Richard Hewison, Wilfred Bos
+Contributions: Dumbflag, http://www.Zzap64.co.uk, Martin Pugh, Richard Hewison, Wilfred Bos, Fabrizio Bartoloni, Mark Jones